Median Gross Income per Month (Single)

 While it is not imposed, it is recommended to spend less than 30% of your total household income on rent.

-With a recommended accommodation cost of around 837 EUR per month, you would be able to afford:
+With a recommended accommodation cost of around 837 EUR per month, you could afford to:

-- living in a one bedroom apartment in Madrid
+- rent a one bedroom apartment in Madrid

-- living in a one bedroom apartment in Barcelona
+- rent a one bedroom apartment in Barcelona

 Spain is known for having a good balance between the cost of living and the quality of life.
 This makes Spain one of the most popular Western European countries for expats looking to retire and enjoy good weather year-round.

-According to the results of our survey, a single person with a gross income of 2,791 EUR per month is likely to:
+According to the results of our survey, a single person on this salary and with no dependants could afford to: